flipperdevices/flipperzero-firmware/web/index.md

 | GND                | 8 / 11 / 18 |
 | TX                 | 16          |
 | RX                 | 15          |

+### Option 2: NARD flipper add-on

+Build it yourself from the files in the [NARD repo](https://github.com/killergeek/nard).

+Or buy it assembled at [Red Team Tools](https://www.redteamtools.com/nard-sam-expansion-board-for-flipper-zero-with-hid-seos-iclass-sam/), with or without SAM.

 ## References